Giov3ss/iHealthy/README.md

 ### Appointment List
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/731326d8-7fe1-45f3-ac4d-7908b01c4a92)
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/63ccff7e-c0a6-4085-b75b-1c306af892f0)
 - The Appointment list page presents a list of all the appointments schedule by the user.
 It provides a brief overview of each appointment, incluiding details like date, time and nutritionist name.
-Users can view, update or delete appointments from this page just clicking in the icons on the right of the details.
+Users can view, update or delete appointments from this page just clicking in the icons on the right of the details, when the user performs actions such as updating, creating or deleting appointments, informative messages are displayed on the Appointment List page.
+These messages confirm the success of the action and provide a relevant feedback in case of errors or issues.
+- Also if the user doesn't have any appointments scheduled, a special condition is implemented to handle this scenario.
+A message is displayed on the page to inform the user that there are "No Appointments found.".
+This ensure clarity and provides guidance on how to proceed, such as "Create Appointment" button.

 ### Create Appointment
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/52a47d93-cba8-420f-8eda-78971366f823)
-The create feature allows users to schedule a new appointment with a nutritionist.
+- The create feature allows users to schedule a new appointment with a nutritionist.
 Users can select the desired date, time, nutritionist and provide a reason for the appointment.
 Upon submission, the appointment is added to the user's appointment list.
+If the selected time for the appointment are already booked by another user, a message displayed on the Create Appointment page to inform the user that the choosen slot is not available.
+- To ensure that the appointments are scheduled for future dates, a warning message is displayed on the Create Appointment page if the user selects a past date, as a reminder to choose a valid and future date for the appointment.
+- Access to the Create Appointment page is restricted to authenticated user only.
+If a user is not logged in, they will be prompted to log in or create an account before being able to access the page.

 ### View Appointment Details
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/673020c4-8e3f-45b5-83df-db21e2496b81)